How to Build Your CV

 Then create a table of key skills.
 Tables are important for the visual learners.
 Do not exceed these limits.

 Build Your CV – Pages 2 to 4

-The next 3 pages should be work history, accomplishments and value adds that you have produced.
+The next 3 pages should be work history, projects, accomplishments and value adds that you have produced.

 The last page should include training, associations, competency in products and hardware, software and skills pertinent to the work you have done.